jhancock532/Three-JS-Music-Visualiser/README.md

 camera.position.y = 60;
 controls.update();
 ```
-We set the camera position to look down onto the scene, and update the `controls` object to let it know where we are.
+We set the camera position to look down onto the scene, and update the `controls` object to let it know where the camera is.
 To make the canvas look pretty, touch it up with some CSS.
 ```css
 html, body {
   overflow: hidden; /*Removes the scrollbars from the webpage*/